elite-gamez/florrr/image/mob/README.md

-All mob images here are taken from Opfer.\nIf you want to find the lower rarity mob images, please visit `archived` folder.
+All mob images here are taken from Opfer.<br>If you want to find the lower rarity mob images, please visit `archived` folder.